 Spring 2021 ELP Pilot Program

 iSEE piloted two ELP workshops in Spring 2021, focused on environmental policy and corporate sustainability.
 These workshops allowed students to develop their sustainability leadership and communication skills, to learn about career paths in sustainability, and to establish valuable networking connections.
-Successful professionals in the environmental policy and corporate sustainability fields will lead workshop sessions.
+Successful professionals in the environmental policy and corporate sustainability fields led workshop sessions.

 Wednesday, March 24, 2021: Environmental Policy Workshop

 In this online workshop, participants learned how to better communicate and advocate for the environmental issues of most importance to them.
 The workshop featured plenary talks by